 Detox-friendly foods like seaweed, spirulina, chlorella, amla juice, and apple cider vinegar

-These ingredients support liver function and aid in waste elimination.
+These ingredients support liver function and assist in the elimination of waste from your body.

 2. Limit Alcohol

-The liver processes alcohol to protect your body from harm.
-However, excessive drinking damages liver cells, impairs detoxification, and contributes to inflammation.
+The liver plays a crucial role in processing alcohol to protect your body from harm.
+However, excessive drinking can damage liver cells, impair detoxification, and lead to inflammation.

 -